MajorFemi/alx-pre_course/0x01-git/README.md

-This is a readme for another directory
+This is an updated readme in this directory.